-FA People's Cup 2018: Lingard, Butland & Maguire take on our skills challenge
+2018 Fifa World Cup: Lingard, Butland & Maguire take on our skills challenge

-BBC Sport - FA People's Cup 2018: Lingard, Butland & Maguire take on our skills challenge
+BBC Sport - 2018 Fifa World Cup: Lingard, Butland & Maguire take on our skills challenge

 Lingard, Butland & Maguire take on our skills challenge